anonymous100001/maxuse/README.md

 ##5.
 SOURCE CODE
 * The core part of the source code can be found [here](src/main/org/tzi/use/uran).
-* MaxUSE uses an SMT solving engine called uran to construct/generate SMT2 formulas and incremently and efficiently solve them.
+* MaxUSE uses it's own SMT solving engine (uran) to construct/generate SMT2 formulas and incremently and efficiently solve them.

 ##6.
 DEVELOPMENT IN PROGRESS
 * Automatic compiling scripts with Z3 is under development.